adityapandita97/Operating-Systems/README.md

 # operating-systems

 For any technical interviews, you should have grasp on Operation System concepts.
 The below list of topics will help you to fast forward your interview preparation and get ahead.
+Complete Roadmap for CSA/CSE/DMS/SE is [here](https://whimsical.com/cloud-support-associate-roadmap-S2unty6W9pqmMRGq77h2jk)

 Tips on preparing from this list
 Along with topic name, I've also included link where you can read about it.
 Do prepare each and every topic from this list.